quic-weijshen/qrb_ros_samples/ai_vision/sample_face_detection/README.md

 ## 👋 Overview

-The ` sample_face_detection` is a Python-based face recognition ROS node that uses QNN for model inference.
+The ` sample_face_detection` is a Python-based face detection ROS node that uses QNN for model inference.
-The models are sourced from Qualcomm AI-hub.Can detect faces and locate facial features from image It captures the `face_image.jpg` as input and publishes the result with the `/mediaface_det_image` and `output_image.jpg` .
+The models are sourced from Qualcomm AI-hub.It can detect face and locate facial features from face image It captures the `face_image.jpg` as input and publishes the result to the `/mediaface_det_image` topic.

 For model information, please refer to [MediaPipe-Face-Detection - Qualcomm AI Hub](https://aihub.qualcomm.com/iot/models/mediapipe_face?searchTerm=Media)